 The NPA however, decided to halt the investigation last month and only agreed to request fresh inquests into the two deaths after threats of legal action from the families of the men.

-Imtiaaz Cajee, nephew of murdered detainee Ahmed Timol, said the families were “livid” that the delays in bringing the matter to court had resulted in Taylor dying before giving evidence.
+Imtiaaz Kajee, nephew of murdered detainee Ahmed Timol, said the families were “livid” that the delays in bringing the matter to court had resulted in Taylor dying before giving evidence.

-“This has happened on the shift of the NDPP and the Minister of Justice and they must be held accountable for it,” Cajee said.
+“This has happened on the shift of the NDPP and the Minister of Justice and they must be held accountable for it,” Kajee said.

-Cajee said the initial application for the two inquests to be reopened was made to the NDPP in January 2015 in a joint presentation, with the process being delayed until the Aggett family threatened the NPA with court action last month.
+Kajee said the initial application for the two inquests to be re-opened was made to the NDPP in January 2015 in a joint presentation, with the process being delayed until the Aggett family threatened the NPA with court action last month.

-“Till today the administrative bureaucratic process and the stopping and re-opening of the inquests demonstrates that there is absolutely no political will on their part to expedite these cases stemming from the TRC [Truth and Reconciliation Commission],” Cajee said.
+‘Till today the administrative bureaucratic process and the stopping and re-opening of the inquests demonstrates that there is absolutely no political will on their part to expedite these cases stemming from the TRC [Truth and Reconciliation Commission],” Kajee said.

 He said that in the Timol matter, the NPA had failed to wrap up an investigation into two other security branch members implicated in his murder.